Response to Climate Change

 One REIT and the Asset Management Company also recognize the importance of disclosing information on climate-related risks and opportunities, and are committed to addressing this and promoting further disclosure.

 The TCFD published its final report in June 2017, recommending that companies disclose the following items on climate change-related risks and opportunities.
+(In October 2023, the TCFD was dissolved, and the International Sustainability Standards Board (ISSB), established under the IFRS Foundation, inherited the discussions of the TCFD.)

 Disclosure Items Recommended by TCFD